 She teaches about plant identification, native plants, and working with plants for food and medicine throughout the country.
 Her mission is to offer nature and herbal education, creating healing through connection with the natural world and each other, to create local and global health and prosperity.
 She’s the author of The Herbal Handbook for Homesteaders and the Forager’s Wild Edible & Herbal Plant Cards.
 Find out more at www.thewanderschool.com

-Our School is run from two locations 20 minutes from Asheville, North Carolina.
+Our School is 20 minutes from Asheville, North Carolina at:

 We endeavor to be accessible to as many as possible and are keenly aware of the inequities and barriers many face in gaining an herbal education.
 This program requires walking and traversing rough terrain at times as we forage and seek out the plants we will meet and learn from.
 If you have any questions about the physical accessibility of this program please ask.